After you’ve made the decision to get a tattoo, you’ll probably be eager to show it off, but it may take longer than you think for it to fully heal.

 Your tattoo needs air to heal, so it’s best to skip heavy products like Vaseline unless specifically recommended by your artist.

-In the first few days, your artist will likely advise using products with lanolin, petroleum, and vitamins A and D. After a few days, you can switch to a lighter, fragrance-free aftercare moisturizer or even pure coconut oil.
+In the first few days, your artist will likely advise using products with vitamins A and D. After a few days, you can switch to a lighter, fragrance-free aftercare moisturizer or even pure coconut oil.

 Don’t scratch or pick